Some council services will be unavailable over the Christmas and New Year break.

 Check if you need to apply or order before Friday 19 December 2025.

-During this time, we will install temporary structural support to make the walkway safe to reopen.
-These supports will keep the walkway wall stable and allow safe access to the public until we develop a permanent fix.
-This will take about six months.
+During the closure, we will install temporary structural support to make the walkway safe to reopen.
+These supports will keep the walkway wall stable and allow safe access for the public until we develop a permanent fix.

 This walkway runs around the edge of the water of the Tāmaki Estuary and Whakaaranga Creek.